 36. Find Your IP Address

-If you want to know your IP address, Google can get it for you quickly.
+If you want to find your IP address, Google can get it for you.
 Just search for ‘what’s my ip‘ or ‘my ip address‘.

 37. Explore Google Doodles

-Google doodles are the artistic drawings that appear on the Google homepage to celebrate special events, holidays, and anniversaries.
+Google Doodles are the artistic drawings appearing on the Google homepage to celebrate special events, holidays, and anniversaries.
 They are designed by a team of Google employees called Doodlers.
 In 2015, Google released its first virtual reality Doodle to celebrate British physicist Sir Isaac Newton’s 383rd birthday.
 The Doodle allowed users to view Newton’s experiments in a 360-degree virtual reality environment.

 38. Explore What is Trending on Google